An Béal Bocht: Background

 The book is a kindly parody of the genre of Gaeltacht autobiographies, such as Tomás Ó Criomhthain's autobiography An t-Oileánach (The Islandman), or Peig Sayers' autobiography Peig, which recounts her life, especially the latter half, as a series of misfortunes in which much of her family die by disease, drowning or other mishap.
-Books of this genre were part of the Irish language syllabus in the Irish school system and so were mandatory reading for generations of children from independence in 1921.
-O'Nolan was in fact a great admirer of An t-Oileánach, which is widely regarded as being the greatest work of the genre, but critic Declan Kiberd has noted how O'Nolan's admiration for a writer tended to express itself as parody of the writer's work.
+Books of this genre were part of the Irish-language syllabus in the Irish school system and so were mandatory reading for generations of children from independence in 1921.
+O'Nolan was in fact a great admirer of An t-Oileánach, which is widely regarded as the greatest work of the genre.
+Critic Declan Kiberd has noted that O'Nolan tended to express admiration for a writer by parodying the writer's work.

 The Irish expression "to put on the poor mouth" (an béal bocht a chur ort) is mildly pejorative and refers to the practice, often associated with peasant farmers, of exaggerating the direness of one's situation, particularly financially, to evoke sympathy, charity and perhaps the forbearance of creditors and landlords or generosity of customers.
-The title may also be a parody of that of the Irish language reader An Saol Mór (The Great Life) (in Irish, béal and saol are near-rhymes).
-The title is, perhaps, more likely to be a parody on 'An Béal Beo' (The Living Tongue) by Tomas Ó Máille, published by An Gúm in 1936.
+The title may also be a parody of that of the Irish-language reader An Saol Mór (The Great Life) (béal and saol are near-rhymes) or An Béal Beo (The Living Tongue) by Tomas Ó Máille, published by An Gúm in 1936.

-One of the recurring figures of speech in the book is the line from Ó Criomhthain's An t-Oileánach, ...mar ná beidh ár leithéidí arís ann, "...for our likes will not be (seen) again"; variations of it appear throughout An Béal Bocht.
+One of the book's recurring figures of speech in is the line from Ó Criomhthain's An t-Oileánach, ...mar ná beidh ár leithéidí arís ann ("for our likes will not be (seen) again"); variations of it appear throughout An Béal Bocht.

-All of O'Nolan's other novels were published under the pseudonym Flann O'Brien; it is the only one for which he used the "Myles na gCopaleen" pseudonym that he was then using for his celebrated Irish Times column Cruiskeen Lawn.
-(Subsequently, O'Nolan altered the newspaper byline slightly to the more anglicised "Myles na Gopaleen".)
-Neither is a real Irish surname, however.
-Both derive from a character named Myles-na-Coppaleen in Dion Boucicault's 1860 play The Colleen Bawn, which, in turn, comes from the Irish na gcapaillín, "of the little horses".
-As if to confuse matters, the English translation of An Béal Bocht is published as the work of "Flann O'Brien".
+All of O'Nolan's other novels were published under the pseudonym Flann O'Brien; this is the only one he wrote as Myles na gCopaleen, the name he was using for his Irish Times column Cruiskeen Lawn.
+(O'Nolan later altered the newspaper byline slightly to the more anglicised "Myles na Gopaleen".)
+Neither is a real Irish surname; both derive from the character Myles-na-Coppaleen in Dion Boucicault's 1860 play The Colleen Bawn, which, in turn, comes from the Irish na gcapaillín, "of the little horses".
+Confusingly, the English translation of An Béal Bocht is published as the work of "Flann O'Brien".